 The diversity in amino acid side chains and their properties not only dictates the structure and function of proteins but also affects the overall metabolism and biochemistry within organisms.
 Understanding these properties helps in fields such as medicinal chemistry, where amino acids are utilized to design novel therapeutics.

-Amino acids, the fundamental units of proteins, feature an amino group (-NH2) and a carboxyl group (-COOH) at their extremities, behaving as weak bases and acids, respectively.
-The interaction of these groups with the surrounding pH can lead to different ionic states: at lower pH values, the amino group tends to gain a proton, becoming NH3+, and the carboxyl group loses a proton, becoming COO-, which gives the molecule an overall positive charge.
-Conversely, at higher pH values, the amino group loses a proton (NH2), and the carboxyl group gains a proton (COOH), rendering the molecule negatively charged.
+Amino acids, the fundamental units of proteins, feature an amino group (−NH2) and a carboxyl group (−COOH) at their extremities, behaving as weak bases and acids, respectively.
+The interaction of these groups with the surrounding pH can lead to different ionic states: at lower pH values, the amino group tends to gain a proton, becoming NH3+, and the carboxyl group loses a proton, becoming COO−, which gives the molecule an overall positive charge.
+Conversely, At higher pH values, the amino group loses a proton to become NH2, while the carboxyl group remains deprotonated as COO−, giving the amino acid an overall negative charge.

 At the isoelectric point, however, the amino acid achieves a state of zen-like neutrality known as a zwitterion, where it is adorned with both positive (NH3+) and negative (COO−) charges, but the overall net charge is zero.
 This neutrality is crucial for various biochemical processes where proteins need to be isolated or analyzed, as it affects their solubility and movement in an electric field.